 A recent article in the New York Times explored impurities in a few poor quality herbal supplements that supposedly aid in weight loss and low libido.
 We are saddened that these products exist and are giving Chinese herbs a bad reputation.
 We would like to reassure our patients that purchasing herbal products and supplements appropriately prescribed by a licensed professional is safe and innocuous.

-are natural and thus, harmless.
+I think it is sometimes easy to forget that herbs are medicine.
+With so many supplements and herbs available over the counter, it is easy to assume that they are natural and thus, harmless.
 The Chinese herbal system is beautiful and complex and takes years to understand.
 The herbs can be very powerful and potent substances.
 They range from something as simple as a Chinese date (Da Zao) or a Goji berry (Gou Qi Zi) to powerful purgatives like Gan Sui (Euphorbia) or Yang tonifying herbs like Fu Zi (prepared Aconite).
 Just like Western medicine pharmaceuticals, the herbs are meant to be prescribed for each individual depending on their current symptoms and constitution.
 Taken inappropriately, some herbs can be harmful, but those same harmful herbs can heal a difficult condition when prescribed by an experienced practitioner.

 To get the most out of your health dollars, you should seek guidance when purchasing vitamin and herbal supplements.
 Products sold over the counter can be unregulated and inconsistent with their ingredients when coming from unreliable companies.
 We urge you to do a little research to make sure you are getting what you pay for.
 We also urge you to obtain Chinese herbal medicine from licensed, experienced practitioners only.
 Typically, negative effects from herbs are either due to substances in the supplement that shouldn’t be there (like the pharmaceuticals mentioned in the NYT article) or from untested herbs (containing chemicals like pesticides or heavy metals that are toxic).
-In our history as a center we thankfully have never had a negative experience with our herbs.
+In our history as a center, we thankfully have never had a negative experience with our herbs.
 We give credit to the wonderful herb companies we source and their hard work to keep our herbs pure, yet potent and to our experienced, diligent staff of acupuncturists.